APS Investigations and Findings

 the deadline to do it

-*You must complete a BOA Review before you can appeal to Superior Court.
+*You must go through a BOA Review before you can appeal to Superior Court.

 It is in writing only.
 Neither you nor APS appears before the Review Judge.
 The Review Judge considers only documents and testimony from your ALJ hearing.
 You must present all your documents and testimony at your hearing with the ALJ.
 You need special permission from BOA to add new facts or documents on appeal.